 Bad weather happened to be the reason for Elon Musk’s SpaceX to delay until Sunday a test in which it will destroy one of its own rockets in a trial of a crucial emergency abort system on an anonymous astronaut capsule.

 Previously, the test was planned to take place on Saturday.
-Its company final milestone test before flying NASA astronauts from the U.S. soil.
+It is the company’s final milestone test before flying NASA astronauts from U.S. soil.

 SpaceX described on Twitter that it was standing down from the Crew Dragon capsule test because of the recovery area surrounded by high winds and rough seas.